 I’m Brigid Hayward, the founder of Catalyst Matchmaking.

-I lacked energy and enthusiasm, and my confidence really waned.
+I lacked energy and enthusiasm, my work was full on and my confidence really waned.
 Back then I would have loved some help and support or another opinion.
 Many single people – and women especially – have come to us very downhearted, despairing of dating online.